WiFi module ESP8266

 Update sketches through USB downloader:

-We use the Arduino as the development environment.
+We use the Arduino IDE as the development environment.

 URL:http://arduino.esp8266.com/stable/package_esp8266com_index.json.
-Paste it into the URL of the additional development board in the Arduino preferences.
+Paste it into the Additional Boards Manager URLs in the Arduino IDE preferences.

 Then we set the parameters: